Consensys/EthOn/EthOn_glossary.md

 ## A
 ### Account
 [`ethon:Account`](http://ethon.consensys.net/Account)
-Accounts have an intrinsic balance and transaction count maintained as part of the Ethereum state.
-They also have some (possibly empty) EVM Code and a (possibly empty) Storage State associated with them.
-Though homogenous, it makes sense to distinguish between two practical types of Account: those with empty associated EVM Code (thus the Account balance is controlled, if at all, by some external entity) and those with non-empty associated EVM Code (thus the Account represents an Autonomous Object).
-Each Account has a single Address that identifies it.
+Accounts are identified by their address.
+They have an intrinsic ethereum balance and a transaction count (accountNonce) maintained as part of the Ethereum state.
+Contract Accounts also have (possibly empty) EVM Code and a (possibly empty) Storage State associated with them.
 ### Account State
 [`ethon:AccountState`](http://ethon.consensys.net/AccountState)
 State of an Ethereum Account.
 It is comprised on four pieces of information: nonce, balance, storage root and code hash.
 The data is stored in a Merkle Patricia tree as a mapping between addresses and Account states.
 The Account State is part of the World State, as it resembles the state of exactly one Account.